rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

   This is turned off by default because it's technically unsound.
 Sometimes this will cause weird crashes, but it can really speed things up.
 - `llvm-config`: enable building with system LLVM.
 [See this chapter][sysllvm] for more info.
-This avoids having to build LLVM, which takes forever.
+This avoids building LLVM, which can take a while.

 [sysllvm]: ./building/suggested.html#building-with-system-llvm